Grey heron: Description

 The grey heron is a large bird, standing up to 100 cm tall and measuring 84–102 cm long with a 155–195 cm wingspan.
 The body weight can range from 1.02–2.08 kg.
 The plumage is largely ashy-grey above, and greyish-white below, with some black on the flanks.
 Adults have a white head and neck with a broad black supercilium that terminates in the slender, dangling crest, and bluish-black streaks on the front of the neck.
 The scapular feathers and the feathers at the base of the neck are somewhat elongated.
-Immature birds lack the dark stripe on the head and are generally duller in appearance than adults, with a grey head and neck, and a small, dark grey crest.
-The pinkish-yellow beak is long, straight, and powerful, and is brighter in color in breeding adults.
+In immature birds the adult's black stripe on the head is grey, and the white face paler grey; they are generally duller in appearance than adults, with only a small, dark grey crest.
+The pinkish-yellow beak is long, straight, and powerful, and is brighter colour in breeding adults.
 The iris is yellow and the legs are brown and very long.

 The main call is a loud croaking "fraaank", but a variety of guttural and raucous noises are heard at the breeding colony.
 The male uses an advertisement call to encourage a female to join him at the nest, and both sexes use various greeting calls after a pair bond has been established.
 A loud, harsh "schaah" is used by the male in driving other birds from the vicinity of the nest and a soft "gogogo" expresses anxiety, as when a predator is nearby or a human walks past the colony.
 The chicks utter loud chattering or ticking noises.